Bluestone has partnered with innovative equity and/or debt funding partners

 6.1.
 Details of any litigation, arbitration, investigations, pending or threatened action by or against the applicant; and

-7. Auditors Financial Statements (Not required if applicant is newly established entity)
+7. Auditors Financial Statements (Not required if the applicant is newly established entity)

-7.1 Audited and Signed Financial Statements for past three years on all companies involved.
+7.1 Audited and Signed Financial Statements for the past three years on all companies involved.

 However, should the share price rise above the $12 / share the clients return of investment would then be equal to that price that the shares are then sold – for example $14 / share.
 This means that whatever happens to the share price the client would receive a minimum return of investment of 20% or greater.
 In this latest scenario the client would earn $4/ share, meaning that the return on investment will be 40%.

-“The Parties agree that the payment by the Recipient of the Principal Amount of R0 000 000.00 (_______Million Rand) as per clause 2.2.9 is a prerequisite before any fund sourcing will commence as to enable Veritas to pay such associated costs to compile and finalise the equity bond as to source funds on the global markets.
-Veritas will within a reasonable time, after confirmation of payment received as per the Principal Amount, issue the Recipient with a share certificate for the number of shares (hereinafter referred to as “Preferred Shares”) so purchased on behalf of the Recipient based at a placement value of US $10.00 per share on the Bermuda Stock Exchange (BSX) under the Veritas listing portfolio with trading symbol VERI.BH.
+“The Parties agree that the payment by the Recipient of the Principal Amount of R0 000 000.00 (_______Million Rand) as per clause 2.2.9 is a prerequisite before any fund sourcing will commence as to enable the Funder to pay such associated costs to compile and finalize the equity bond as to source funds on the global markets.
+The Funder will within a reasonable time, after confirmation of payment received as per the Principal Amount, issue the Recipient with a share certificate for the number of shares (hereinafter referred to as “Preferred Shares”) so purchased on behalf of the Recipient based at a placement value of US $10.00 per share on the Bermuda Stock Exchange (BSX) under the Funders listing portfolio with trading symbol VERI.BH.
 Selling of such shares by the Recipient will be restricted for a period of six (6) months from date of issue of such shares.
 The Recipient will pay the said Principal Amount to the following special purpose vehicle (SPV) account:

-4.9 Should Veritas be unable to raise the amount as per clause 4.1 within a period of six months from the date the Preferred Shares had been issued in accordance with clause 4.4, then at the sole discretion of the Recipient (or in the event that the issued shares have been ceded, then the “Holder” of such shares) the Preferred Shares can be Converted into Veritas’s freely tradable Common Shares.
+4.9 Should the Funder be unable to raise the amount as per clause 4.1 within a period of six months from the date the Preferred Shares had been issued in accordance with clause 4.4, then at the sole discretion of the Recipient (or in the event that the issued shares have been ceded, then the “Holder” of such shares) the Preferred Shares can be Converted into the Funder’s freely tradable Common Shares.
 Should the share price be below $12.00 per share, then the stock converts based on this Premium conversion of 20% upside formula (A).

 (A) = (Invested amount) Divided by (share price) (time 1.2) = (number of shares issued)